Parametrized K\"{a}hler class and Zariski dense orbital 1-cohomology: Proof of the Theorem

 is injective.
 Moreover, the inclusion

 induces a map

 Finally we denote by the map that associates to every cohomology class of a cocycle $\sigma:\Gamma\times X\rightarrow G$ its parametrized K\"{a}hler class.
-Putting together the above maps and the map induced in cohomology by the inclusion of coefficients $\matR\rightarrow \Linf(X;\matR)$, we get the following \begin{cor} In the setting of Theorem \ref{main_theorem2}, we have a commutative diagram
+By Theorem \ref{main_theorem} we know that the map $K_X$ is injective.